The Latest Refresh on the American ExpressÂŽ Gold Card

 Either way, it’s clear that the Amex Gold is really leaning into its niche of being the dining card with both its new and long-standing dining statement credits.

-And because I love American Express Rewards and get a TON of value out of the 4x spend on restaurants and supermarkets, I’ll be holding onto my Amex Gold for many years to come.
+And because I love American Express Rewards and get a TON of value out of the 4x spend on restaurants worldwide and at U.S. supermarkets, I’ll be holding onto my Amex Gold for many years to come.

 I’m curious to know: With the Amex Gold refresh, would you choose to keep, downgrade, or cancel your card?